 PRODUCT LIABILITY EXPOSURE.
 The use of the Company's product candidates during testing or after approval entails an inherent risk of adverse effects which could expose the Company to product liability claims.
 There can be no assurance that the Company would have sufficient resources to satisfy any liability resulting from these claims.
-The Company currently has \$5.0 million of product liability insurance for products which were in clinical testing.
-Although there can be no assurance that such coverage will be adequate in scope to protect the Company in the event of a successful product liability claim, the Company believes that this level of coverage is sufficient.
-Further, there can be no assurance on reasonable terms and at an acceptable cost once the Company begins commercial production of its proposed products or that such insurance will be in sufficient amounts to provide the Company with adequate coverage against potential liabilities.
+The Company currently has limited product liability insurance for products which were in clinical testing.
+There can be no assurance that such coverage will be adequate in scope to protect the Company in the event of a successful product liability claim.
+Further, there can be no assurance that the Company will be able to maintain such insurance or obtain general product liability insurance on reasonable terms and at an acceptable cost once the Company begins commercial production of its proposed products or that such insurance will be in sufficient amounts to provide the Company with adequate coverage against potential liabilities.